openhab/openhab-docs/addons/transformations.md

     var fahrenheit = transform("JS", "convert-C-to-F.js", temperature)
     ```

-For the sake of simple examples, the contents of the referenced files `window_esp.map` and `convert-C-to-F.js` were left out.
+To keep these examples simple, the contents of the referenced files `window_esp.map` and `convert-C-to-F.js` were left out.
-More details regarding the shown and other Transformation services can be found in the individual transformation articles linked below.
+More details regarding this and other Transformation services can be found in the individual transformation articles linked below.

 ## Available Transformations